-This course is designed to provide the student with an opportunity for the expansion of knowledge in an area of special interest under the direct supervision of instructor.
-Emphasis is on the student's use of modern technology to study, research and/or accumulate additional knowledge or improve skills in a specialized office support area.
+This course is designed to provide students with an opportunity for the expansion of knowledge in an area of special interest under the direct supervision of instructor.
+Emphasis is on the students' use of modern technology to study, research or improve skills in a specialized office support area.
 Upon completion students should be able to demonstrate enhanced knowledge and/or skill gained through an individualized project.